Key metrics related to COVID-19 will continue to be monitored. Restrictions may be reinstated or new ones implemented if trends indicate the need.

 With an easy-to-purchase permit, you’re ready to drop a hook on a lazy morning or compete in big-money tournaments the EBCI Natural Resources Department hosts throughout the season.
 You’re ready to Fish Cherokee.

-Please note: Catch-and-keep fishing has an opening day of March 25.
-(The fishing season will be closed to everyone two weeks prior to that date.)
+Please note: Opening day in the general fishing waters is the last Saturday of March.
+Fishing is closed to everyone for two weeks prior to that date.
 Catch-and-release fishing areas remain open year round.

 Latest Events